lukeWaninger/hcds-final/final_project_plan.md

 > Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4

 ### NOAA GSOD
-The data were gathered by the World Meteorologic Organziation (WMO) World WEather Watch Program and finally curated and released by NOAA.
-It contains over 9000 weather stations around the world but I'll obviously be filtering those to the US (and maybe Canada?).
-The goal of this dataset will be to engineer features of weekly, 3-day, and 1-day weather aggregations from weather stations just prior to the start of a fire.
+The data were gathered by the World Meteorologic Organization (WMO) World Weather Watch Program and finally curated and released by NOAA.
+It contains over 9000 weather stations around the world, but I will be filtering those to the US (and maybe Canada?).
+The goal of this dataset will be to engineer features of weekly, 3-day, and 1-day weather aggregations from stations leading up to the start of a fire.
 Performing these aggregations will be a heavy computation burden as there 1.8 million fires.
-The data records back as far as 1911 but I will exclude any outside the fire date range (< 1992).
+The distance between each and each fire will need to be performed to find the closest.
+Without careful pruning, this could require up to 1.8million*29,706 distances being computed for this dataset alone.
+Recording timestamps go as far back as far as 1911, but I will exclude any outside the fire date range (1992 < fire < 2015).

 | Variable Name | Data Type | Type                                                                                            |
 |---------------|-----------|-------------------------------------------------------------------------------------------------|